25 Things You're Doing That Put You At Risk for a Heart Attack

 Little-known fact: Standard heart tests at your annual physical — and ECG and, in some cases, a stress test — aren't good at detecting clogged arteries until they're 70 percent blocked.
 You could ace both tests and still be on your way to a heart attack.
 Luckily, more advanced imaging and blood tests are available, along with genetic screening, to uncover arterial issues before they lead to heart disease.

-Recommendation: Talk to your doctor about your personal and family health history to determine if it's time for a more extensive peek under your hood.
+The Remedy Rx: Talk to your doctor about your personal and family health history to determine if it's time for a more extensive peek under your hood.

 Drinking Diet Soda

 Studies show that people who drink diet sodas and other artificially sweetened beverages have a higher risk of metabolic syndrome.
 That's when your body has trouble processing insulin, which is a precursor to Type 2 diabetes.
 And that's a heart attack risk.

 The Remedy Rx: Swap out sugary beverages and diet drinks with classic H20, seltzers or homemade spa water.
 There are some excellent seltzer options that are completely unsweetened (LaCroix or Polar), are infused with tea (Sound) or have low amounts of natural sugar from a dash of fruit (Spindrift).
 Avoid any with artificial sweeteners.

 One in four Americans over the age of 40 could develop a type of irregular heartbeat known as atrial fibrillation (AF or A-Fib).
 According to the Harvard Health Letter, because AF reduces the heart's pumping efficiency — by anywhere from 10 to 30 percent — it can lead to heart failure, angina and stroke.